benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/security/web_assembly.md

 When it comes to security, web assembly prompts a series of concerns centered around our understanding of the insecurity of native code.
 Some of these specific issues are addressed below.
-Memory bugs Native code suffers from a variety of memory vulnerabilities which can result in remote code execution (RCE).
+Native code suffers from a variety of memory vulnerabilities which can result in remote code execution (RCE).
 By some measures, 60-70% of security bugs fall into this category.